ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. Enter the title `Release version X.x.p`
     1. Add a link to the release notes in the description
 1. Merge release branch back into master to capture any changes
+1. Consider which instruments need this release:
+    * Breaking release: upgrade everyone
+    * Big improvement:  upgrade everyone if there is a big improvement that everyone will benefit from
+    * Standard release: upgrade instruments that need updates and all those that are in the current group [release list](instrument-release-groups)

 ## Patch Release